-In all trauma centers, the emergency department must evaluate its pediatric readiness and have a plan to address any deficiencies.
+In all trauma centers, each emergency department must perform a pediatric readiness assessment during the verification cycle and have a plan to address identified gaps.

 "Pediatric readiness" refers to infrastructure, administration and coordination of care, personnel, pediatric-specific policies, equipment, and other resources that ensure the center is prepared to provide care to an injured child.

 The components that define readiness are available in the Resources section below.